CoffeeBeforeArch/CoffeeBeforeArch.github.io/_posts/2020-04-23-vectorization.md

   0.18 │     ↑ jne    407f80 <dot_product2(std::vector<float, std::allocator<float> >&, std::vector<float, std::allocator<float> >&)+0xa0> ▒
 ```

-Let's do a little digging into why an inner-loop with more instructions seems to be faster than one with fewer instructions.
-We can start understanding the performance using the built in metric groups with perf.
+Interesting!
+An inner-loop with more instructions (a number of which are just of conversion) seems to be faster than one with fewer instructions!
+We can start understanding the performance using the built in metric groups in `perf`.
 We'll start with the `Pipeline` metric group.

+Here are the results for accumulating into a float.

 ```
 -------------------------------------------------------------------------